Did you know: Midrive is the #1 national driving lesson provider on Trustpilot!

 Timothy Brookes reacted with a knife.
 He got 15 years.
 Road rage is a real threat!
 A recent survey showed that Britain’s drivers are exposed to road rage more than any other country, and that 85% of UK drivers admit to showing aggression behind the wheel.
 Young men (and increasingly young women) are the most common road ragers.

 On the whole, road rage is brought about by stress or similar psychological issues.
 Mental health professionals define certain behaviours as problematic when they lead to undesired consequences.
-Road rage can lead to confrontations with strangers and with the law.
+During your driving lessons, you'll have your instructor to keep you on the straight and narrow, but in post-test life road rage can lead to confrontations with strangers and with the law.
 At worst victims have been pepper sprayed, stabbed, beaten, run down and shot.
 But even the smallest aggressive act at high speeds could be catastrophic.

 Traffic incidents act as anger catalysts and being behind the wheel in a contained space seems to bring stress to a boiling point.
 True, stress relief is usually a good thing, but on the road it can be lethal.